 YOU SHAMPOO BECAUSE YOUR HAIR COLLECTS OIL…

-AND CLASSROOMS CALL THAT THE CLEAN WAVE OF THE FUTURE!
+AND CLASSROOMS CALL THAT THE CLEAN WAVE PROJECT!

 SAN FRANCISCO… Matter of Trust, an ecological public charity, is helping to revolutionize and green oil spill cleanup through innovative thinking that promotes environmental sustainability.
 And you might already be a part of this program every time you get your hair cut.
 Thousands of salons, pet groomers, fleece and wool farmers (alpaca, llama, sheep, goat…) have signed up to donate waste fibers through Matter of Trust.
 Teachers doing in classroom mini oil spill clean up demos with olive oil and black oil paints are using donated hair and fur clippings to soak up the oil in seconds.
 Matter of Trust salon and groomer members collect fibers for the school kids so that they can be made into mini oil spill clean up containment booms and show the next generation an easy way to help keep our water ways clean.